 Important: Make sure your event property and values match the ones sent with your events or your data may not be calculated properly.
 Also be aware that event property values are case-sensitive.
 For example, Chrome and chrome are different values.

 - Either select or enter the event property values you want to use for this dimension.
-You can have up to five property values to calculate and graph in the user interface.
+You can have up to twenty property values to calculate and graph in the user interface.
 We recommend using simple categories (e.g., device types or browsers) or binary variables (e.g., true or false).

 - Click the Add button to complete your dimension configuration.